HangfireIO/Hangfire.Documentation/tutorials/send-email.rst

    Install-Package Hangfire

 Hangfire uses SQL Server or Redis to store information about background jobs.
 So, let's configure it.
-Add or update the OWIN Startup class as :doc:`written here <../configuration/owin-bootstrapper>`.
+Add or update the OWIN Startup class:

 .. code-block:: c#

    public void Configure(IAppBuilder app)
    {
-       app.UseHangfire(config =>
-       {
-           config.UseSqlServerStorage("MailerDb");
-           config.UseServer();
-       });
+       GlobalConfiguration.Configuration.UseSqlServerStorage("MailerDb");

+       app.UseHangfireDashboard();
+       app.UseHangfireServer();
    }

 The ``SqlServerStorage`` class will install all database tables automatically on application start-up (but you are able to do it manually).